 Total and yearly water-level changes for all sites are presented along with hydrographs for selected sites.
-Water-quality data follow the presentation of water-level data in each section where water-quality data are available, as not all sites are sampled.
+Water-quality data follow the presentation of water-level data in each section where water-quality data are available.
+All sites are not sampled for water quality.

-Monitoring and sampling activities performed during 2010 reflect the long-term program outlined in the 2002 Consent Decree.
+Monitoring and sampling activities performed during 2013 reflect the long-term program outlined in the 2002 Consent Decree.
 Therefore, some monitoring sites that were part of the early monitoring program have been deleted, while others have been added.
-There have been some minor organizational changes in this year's report in an effort to make it more readable.